Reform of the Banking System

 The solution is not to end fiat currency or fractional reserve banking but to hold banks and governments accountable through reform of banking processes and practices:

-- A central bank should be limited to the role of acting as a clearing house for local banks and the printing of new money only for new collateralized local bank loans.
+- A central bank should be limited to the role of acting as a clearing house for local banks and the printing of new money only for new collateralized local bank loans and replace damaged bills.

 - An honest central bank must be forbidden to loan money or make purchases with new money.
-It must exist solely on the fees it charges to local banks for the issuance of new money or for fees assessed in foreign exchange.
+It must exist only on the fees it charges to local banks for check clearances, the issuance of new money, or for fees assessed in foreign exchange.

-- Bank fees should be charged based on market-driven interest rates.
-This way, banks will compete for their business by offering quality for value like every other company and will earn a living wage without expropriating the new money that goes to depositors.
+- Bank fees should be market-driven.
+This way, banks will compete for their business by offering quality for value like competitive businesses.

 This type of economic system will create sound market-based money: